ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/power/power_manage.md

 ### Device does not sleep in bare-metal mode

 The sleep manager does not load when running Mbed OS in bare-metal mode.
 We may add this capability in a future release.
+If you are developing in bare metal mode, call the `sleep()` function manually, and make sure you set up the wake up source.